uboumedj/push_swap/README.md

 <br><br>

 During future changes, I plan on implementing every known sorting algorithm, and the user might choose which one he wants to use by specifying it with a flag when launching the program.

+## The checker program

+The checker program simply checks if the instructions we feed it on the standard input manage to sort the given numbers.
+It is very useful when checking if the push_swap program outputs a valid answer; simply by using it like `./push_swap x x x x | ./checker x x x x`